Creativity and Machine Learning: A Survey: Generative Models

 \subsection{Practical Assessment of Creativity-Oriented Methods}

-We conclude this analysis of generative models with a discussion of how these models might improve in order to increase their \textit{creativity} according to Boden's definition.
+We conclude this analysis of generative models with a discussion of how they might increase their \textit{creativity} according to Boden's definition.
+We have discussed how the presence of a recognition model (e.g., a discriminative model or a reward model) helps ensure the value of the products.
+In the same way, novelty and surprise can be fostered by the integration of other components.
 A straightforward way to obtain novel and surprising outputs is to train a generative model by means of novelty and surprise objectives.
-This is the core idea behind CAN (Creative Adversarial Network) \cite{elgammal17,sbai19}.
+This is the core idea behind Creative Adversarial Network (CAN) \cite{elgammal17,sbai19}.
 In addition to the classic discriminative signal, i.e., a value loss, the generator is also trained to optimize a novelty loss.
 This is defined as the deviation from style norms, i.e., the error related to the prediction of the style of the generated image.
 The sum of the two training signals helps the model learn to produce artworks that are different (in style) from the training data.
 The same approach has been used to develop a creative StyleGAN, i.e., StyleCAN \cite{jha21}.
 Another, very simple way to augment the training signal of a generative model with \textit{creativity-oriented} objectives is by means of RL-based methods.
-The choice of the reward structure is the fundamental element of the design of effective generative reinforcement learning systems.
+The choice of the reward structure is the fundamental element in the design of effective generative reinforcement learning systems.
 Rewards should teach the model to generate an output with a high level of novelty and surprise.
 An example is ORGAN \cite{guimaraes17}, where appropriate reward functions can be used.
+For instance, statistical measures (e.g., Chi-squared) or metrics of distance between distributions (e.g., KL divergence) might be used to ground ideas of novelty and surprise.

-Another possibility is the development of an input-based method where the input is optimized so that to obtain a product that is valuable, novel and surprising.
+Another possibility is the development of an input-based method where the input is optimized to obtain a product that is valuable, novel, and surprising.
 This may be achieved either by forcing a further exploration of the latent space (e.g., by means of evolutionary search \cite{fernandes20}), or by defining appropriate loss functions to perform gradient descent over the input.
-All these methodologies are also called as \textit{active divergence} \cite{berns20}, since they aim to generate in ways that do not simply reproduce training data.
+All these methodologies are also called \textit{active divergence} \cite{berns20} since they aim to generate in ways that do not simply reproduce training data.
 A survey on active divergence can be found in \cite{broad21}.
+A different output can also be obtained by carefully altering the probability distribution of the model, e.g., by scaling its probabilities with learned functions to maximize target properties \cite{dathathri20,snell23,yang21}.